Oyster farming: Boats

-During the nineteenth century in the United States, various shallow draft sailboat designs were developed for oystering in Chesapeake Bay.
+During the nineteenth century in the United States, various shallow draft sailboat designs were developed for oystering in the Chesapeake Bay.
 These included the bugeye, log canoe, pungy, sharpie and skipjack.
 During the 1880s, a powerboat called the Chesapeake Bay deadrise was also developed.

 Since 1977, several boat builders in Brittany have built specialized amphibious vehicles for use in the area's mussel and oyster farming industries.
 The boats are made of aluminium, are relatively flat-bottomed, and have three, four, or six wheels, depending on the size of the boat.
 When the tide is out the boats can run on the tidal flats using their wheels.
 When the tide is in, they use a propeller to move themselves through the water.
 Oyster farmers in Jersey make use of similar boats.